ZupIT/horusec-docs/content/en/References/Manager/Vulnerabilities management.md

 ---

-When you send an analysis to Horusec, it can be classified inside the platform with some status types:
+When you send an analysis to Horusec, it can be categorized inside the platform with some status types:

 * Vulnerability;
 * False positive;